Definition of general education

 - Elective : one subject from branches 2, 4, or 5, or computer science, or philosophy. (computer science and philosophy can only be chosen as a 6th branch of study)

-In certain cases, to ensure better equivalency, the University of Geneva (UNIGE) may stipulate requirements in addition to earning the diploma and its qualification as general education:
+In certain cases, to ensure better equivalency, the University of Geneva (UNIGE) may stipulate complementary requirements in addition to obtaining the diploma, a specific branch of the diploma, or the general educational character of the diploma.
+These requirements may be :

-- acquiring a proof of admission in the target field from a university recognized by UNIGE in the country where the secondary studies diploma was awarded
+- acquiring a proof of admission in the target field from a university recognized by UNIGE in the country where the secondary studies diploma was awarded.
+An attestation for distance learning cannot be taken into account;

 These requirements are specified in the general enrollment conditions.